 Where to Eat in Sapa

-Ta Van Restaurant at the Victoria Sapa Resort & Spa – Xuan Vien Street, Sapa Town, Lao Cai Province, Vietnam
+Ta Van Restaurant at the BB Sapa Resort & Spa – Xuan Vien Street, Sapa Town, Lao Cai Province, Vietnam

 Ta Van Restaurant offers all-day dining with stunning views of Mount Fansipan.
 The menu consists of Western and Asian dishes.
 On Saturday nights you can watch a local dance performance by either the Hmong or Thai ethnic group.